All Episodes

 We'll get to all of this here.

-They bubbled and fizzed as I anticipated last night.
+They bubbled and fizzed, as I anticipated last night.

-See, what's happening is the American people fundamentally see a double standard and and fundamental unfairness that has emerged in all of this.
+See, what's happening is the American people fundamentally see a double standard and fundamental unfairness that has emerged in all of this.

 And that's why the president's approval ratings keep going up and up and up and up every day.